 16.20 – 17.25 DEVELOPING PRODUCTIVITY AND HUMAN CAPITAL

 Vicky Pryce, Board member Centre for Economics and Business Research, former Director General for Economics at the Department for Business, Innovation and Skills (BIS) and Chief economist at KPMG

-The government is committed to boosting productivity by investing in human capital.
+The government is committed to boost productivity by investing in human capital.
 As part of this, it is committed to developing vocational skills, and to increasing the quantity and quality of apprenticeships.

 To address the perennial issue of low productivity it will be essential to improve standards of education and training, from primary to tertiary and vocational, to ensure that businesses have access to the skills and talents they need to prosper.
-How will government nationally and locally ensure young people receive guidance and support to take full advantage of education, training and employment opportunities, and for the unemployed, how do we develop more effective approaches to supporting people back into work.
+How will government nationally and locally ensure young people receive guidance and support to take full advantage of education, training and employment opportunities?
+And, for those who are unemployed, how do we develop more effective approaches to supporting people back into work?